Bhajan-Mehta/ManageMavenPasswords/README.md

 You need to run this shell script on any linux supported command prompt, if you are using windows machine.
 Like: Git Bash.

-This scripts needs to run from the .m2 direcroty, so make sure, you do have admin rights to copy file to the .m2 directory.
+This scripts needs to run from the .m2 direcroty, so make sure, you do have enough rights to copy file to the .m2 directory.

 # How to execute?
 Clone the repo and execute the script, simple as that.